kikito/loincloth/README.markdown

 </p>
 ```

-That's all.
+Other notes:

-Also, I'll be using UTF-8 on my tests.
+* I'll be using UTF-8 on my tests.
 I can't guarantee it will handle other encodings properly.
+* Line separators *must be* '\n'.
+Other line separators (specially if you use '\r' only) might give give you nasty surprises.

 Tests
 -----